Cambridge Analytica/Facebook scandal ‘a stab in the heart of democracy’, warn MEPs

 “As MEPs and as committed Europeans and democrats, we cannot remain silent in front of such allegations.
 European citizens have a right to know what Cambridge Analytica has done precisely.
 Facebook has to explain how exactly their platform was and is being used for political campaigning purposes.”

-It adds, “For these reasons, we would like to propose that our AFCO committee, as the committee responsible for Constitutional Affairs, organises a hearing with high level representatives from Facebook and from Cambridge Analytica as well as the whistleblower Christopher Wylie in order to get a proper understanding of the role this companies have played during the Brexit referendum campaign and in electoral campaigning.”
+It adds, “For these reasons, we would like to propose that the committee responsible for constitutional affairs organises a hearing with high level representatives from Facebook and from Cambridge Analytica as well as the whistleblower Christopher Wylie in order to get a proper understanding of the role this companies have played during the Brexit referendum campaign and in electoral campaigning.”

 Meanwhile, the Parliament’s 51 strong GUE/NGL group has announced a new award to “recognise journalists, whistleblower and defenders of the right to information.”